 When reading standard music notation you use only five lines.
 These are staff lines that are written horizontally across the page.
 Since this type of music notation is good for any instrument, the sixth line is not needed.

 In addition, numbers are not used.
 Instead, symbols are used to represent notes.
 Notes that can be played on any instrument.
-Even guitar.
+Even the guitar.
 Also, you can see that these symbols are written on the lines and between them.

 This is different than guitar tabs.
 In tabs, numbers are only written on the lines because of the guitar strings they are being played on.
 Guitar tabs are designed specifically for guitar players.
 Kind of like our language.
 Where standard music notation is written for any instrument.